Young woman reclines on couch holding a secured credit card and digital tablet.

 Apply for a secured card

-While it’s often easier to qualify for a secured credit card than an unsecured card, approval isn’t guaranteed.
-If your application for a secured card is denied, you might consider becoming an authorized user on a trusted friend or family member’s credit card account to build positive credit history first.
+If your application for a secured credit card is denied, you might consider becoming an authorized user on a trusted friend or family member’s credit card account to build positive credit history first.

 If the secured credit card issuer approves your application, you may receive an offer with a maximum credit limit.
 To open your account, you provide a security deposit of that amount or less.
-If the security deposit you provide is less than the maximum credit limit, however, your credit limit may be reduced.
-With Discover, your credit line will equal your deposit amount, starting at $200.2
+Your security deposit is used to establish your maximum credit line.
+Depending on the terms of the card issuer, if you make a security deposit of less than your approved credit limit, your line of credit may be lower than the original approval amount.

 Use your card responsibly